 If you do require more than three injections in a year, then the risk of the injection must be carefully balanced against the benefits of pain relief.
 Your referring doctor or the doctor at Melbourne Radiology Clinic will be happy to discuss your condition and address any concerns that you may have.

 Do you need to rest after a cortisone injection?

 After a cortisone injection, it is strongly advised to rest the affected joint for 24 hours and refrain from doing strenuous activity or exercise for several days.
-Resting after the shot is vital to reduce inflammation effectively.
+Resting after the injection is vital to reduce inflammation effectively.

-How long does a cortisone shot last?
+How long does a cortisone injection last?

-Once administered, a cortisone shot begins to work almost immediately, although there are times when it may take five days to a few weeks for the full effect to be felt.
+Once administered, a cortisone injection begins to work almost immediately, although there are times when it may take five days to a few weeks for the full effect to be felt.
 Timing of relief varies depending on the severity of the inflammation or how long it has been present.
 Depending on the condition, a person may need more than one injection.